Turmoil is brewing in Lexington-Richland School District Five in South Carolina, and parents aren’t happy.

 The idea that hazardous particles could be floating around in the school’s air is horrifying to any parent or teacher.
 Buildings, particularly schools, that were constructed with asbestos-containing materials need to study and follow the EPA’s guidelines to minimize any possible danger.

-If you or a loved one may have been exposed to asbestos, contact Sokolove Law today at our convenient, toll-free number, 888-360-1322, to learn more about your rights and legal options.
+If you or a loved one may have been exposed to asbestos, contact us today to learn more about your rights and legal options.